Now that spring has sprung bringing warmer temperatures and longer days, it’s perfect timing for gardening with a purpose. A food justice purpose.

 Sadly, in today’s food system, what low-income neighborhoods lack in supermarkets they make up for it in fast-food restaurants and liquor stores, emphasizing convenience while compromising the health in our communities.

 When I arrived, I spotted Moyendo, who was the first to arrive for our meeting sitting in a chair in a covered area, surrounded by colorful, artsy garden furniture facing the garden which is situated on approximately an acre of land.
-Evidently, the lot which was once vacant, has now been transformed into a community garden located right off of Market street near the 805 south freeway.
+Evidently, the lot which was once vacant, has now been transformed into a community garden located right off of Market street near the 805 south freeway in San Diego.

 As I pulled up a chair to join him, an overwhelming feeling of calmness filled my spirit.
 Perhaps I felt peaceful and serene because I was sitting outside facing a garden, filled with fruit trees and vegetables, in an urban environment that’s geared towards providing healthy food alternatives for the community.
 In fact, I was so calm that the sounds coming from the busy traffic seemed to have silenced during our casual conversation.